 Technology.
-The platforms used in this course (i.e., eClass, Zoom, e-mail) enable students to interact with the course material, Instructor, and one another.
-To fully participate, students are expected to have access to video conferencing and to appear in virtual classes.
-In addition to stable, higher-speed Internet connection, you need a computer or smart device with webcam and microphone features.
-You can run online tests on Speedtest to determine Internet connection and speed.
+The platforms used in this course enable students to interact with the course material, Instructor, and one another.
+As circumstances warrant, in-person classes may be blended with remote delivery.
+The Instructor may need to instigate video conferencing that allows students to participate in virtual classes.
+Student access to a stable, higher-speed Internet connection, plus a computer or smart device with webcam and microphone, may be required.

-Course web page: Course: AP/PPAS3190 A - Public Administration (Summer 2020-2021) (yorku.ca).
+Course web page: Course: AP/PPAS3190 B - Public Administration (Full Year 2021-2022).

 Course videoconferencing: Zoom at YorkU.
-Please note that: